vaskort/vaskort.github.io/_posts/2019-01-02-how-to-test-your-react-app.md

 });
 ```

-When we run this test it will create a new snapshot.
-Snapshots are an additional tool to have in your testing strategy as they will "notify" you when your markup changes.
-In the real world there were many times where I didn't update my snapshots after I changed the markup of a component, then when my tests were failing it was like an extra confirmation step if I really wanted that markup change.
-Apart from getting notified when your markup changes you can get more value from snapshots.
+When we run this test, it will create a new snapshot.
+Snapshots are an additional tool to have in your testing strategy as they will ‘notify’ you when your markup changes.
+There have been times when I haven’t updated my snapshots after changing the markup of a component.
+When my tests were failing, it was an extra confirmation step if I really wanted that markup change.
+Aside from being notified, when your markup changes you can get more value from snapshots.
 You can assert that an error copy is shown when a network error occurs.

 Some important notes on the above test are:

 - We are importing the named App component and not the default export.

 ```javascript
 import { App } from './App';
 ```

-We don't really need to test the connected component as we can pass the props manually instead of creating a mock store and passing the whole object.
-I was a bit sceptical in the beginning having two exports, the decorated and the undecorated one but this is something that is also recommended in the Redux docs: [https://redux.js.org/recipes/writing-tests#connected-components](https://redux.js.org/recipes/writing-tests#connected-components)
+We don’t really need to test the connected component as we can pass the props manually instead of creating a mock store and passing the whole object.
+I was a little sceptical about having two exports — the decorated and the undecorated one — but this is something that is also recommended in the Redux docs: [https://redux.js.org/recipes/writing-tests#connected-components](https://redux.js.org/recipes/writing-tests#connected-components)

-- We are using the React's test renderer to create snapshots instead of enzyme's shallow.
-That's a personal preference as with the test renderer you don't have to use a snapshot serialiser to make your snapshots readable, you can just use the test renderer's [`toJSON` function](https://reactjs.org/docs/test-renderer.html#testrenderertojson).
+- We’re using the React’s test renderer to create snapshots instead of Enzyme’s shallow.
+That’s a personal preference — as with the test renderer you don’t have to use a snapshot serialiser to make your snapshots readable, you can use the test renderer’s [`toJSON` function](https://reactjs.org/docs/test-renderer.html#testrenderertojson).

-Now let's create another snapshot test where we will test that the expected error copy was shown:
+Now let’s create another snapshot test where we’ll test that the expected error copy was shown:

 ```javascript
 it('renders an error message when a network error occurs', () => {